spack/spack-tutorial/tutorial_configuration.rst

 order of precedence, allowing higher precedence files to override lower.
 YAML dictionaries use a colon ":" to specify key-value pairs.
 Spack extends YAML syntax slightly to allow a double-colon "::" to specify a key-value pair.
-When a double-colon is used to specify a key-value pair, instead of adding that section, Spack replaces what was in that section with the new value.
+When a double-colon is used, instead of adding that section, Spack replaces what was in that section with the new value.
 For example, consider a user's compilers configuration file as follows:

 .. code-block:: yaml